Table of contents

 Step 1: The Basic Elements for Success Search Engine Accessibility

 Your site’s performance is crucial to efficient search engine examinations.
 The faster your site runs and loads, the more quickly the search engine crawlers can gather information from you.
-This is a great thing; it means more of your pages are indexed and your site’s entries stay more up to date than your competition’s.
+This is great; it means more pages are indexed, and your site’s entries stay more up-to-date than your competition’s.

 Search Engine Penalty Identification

 It would be great if alarms, bells, and screaming sirens went off whenever a search engine penalizes your website, but that doesn’t usually happen.
 Not everybody gets a glowing hot email that tells them that their site has been penalized by a search engine when it happens.
 If there’s no way to reach you or you’re not checking your email, you’re kind of left twisting in the wind.